 A substantial amount of Ancient Greek architecture employed the golden ratio, with perhaps the most well-known being the Parthenon.
 Phidias oversaw the building of the Parthenon.
 Today, the golden ratio is known by the Greek letter phi to honor Phidias’ contribution to the most perfect building imaginable.

 For many Classic artists and architects, the golden ratio has remained an integral concept.
 Vitruvius, the Roman architect, used the golden ratio, and his principles had a profound effect on the art and architecture of the Renaissance period.
 Even modern architects like Le Corbusier find inspiration in the golden ratio.

-User:Mountain, Public domain, via Wikimedia Commons
+The Parthenon from the west; User:Mountain, Public domain, via Wikimedia Commons

 323-31 BCE: The Age of Hellenistic Greece

-The Hellenistic era in Greece started at the death of Alexander the Great.
+The Hellenistic era in Greece started with the death of Alexander the Great.
 Following his death, a political scramble left the Greek empire divided into three separate states.
 The influence of mainland Greek culture was in a gradual decline, while Hellenistic culture flourished in Egyptian Alexandria and Syrian Antioch.
 The immense wealth that remained in these epochs of the Greek empire led to the arts having royal patronage.
 Architecture, sculpture, and painting, in particular, flourished with backing from the royal courts.